-Note: There are additional reasons for dismissal that are under the purview of Research and Graduate Studies.
-These may include failure to complete work within university time limits, having a cumulative GPA below 3.0, or failing required comprehensive exams or defenses.
-For more information, please see the Research and Graduate Studies webpage on Academic Standing.
+Note: There are additional reasons for dismissal that are outside of the purview of the Sociology department.
+These may include failure to complete work within university time limits, having a cumulative GPA below 3.0, failing required comprehensive exams or defenses, engaging in academic dishonesty, and violations of the Student Code of Conduct.
+For more information, please see the webpage on Academic Standing.
 See also the PSU policy on incomplete grades.